nicojourdain/nicojourdain.github.io/students_dir/students_git.md

 git commit -m 'explain what has been changed here' [file_name] git commit -m 'explain what has been changed here' --all
 ```
-At this stage, the revision is saved on your local computer, but not on the platform where your git repository is centralized (e.g. GitHub, GitLab,...).
+At this stage, the revision is saved on your local computer, but not on the remote server (e.g. GitHub, GitLab,...).

-To put save your latest on this platform:
+To put save your latest on the remote server:
 ```shell
 git push
 ```